2025 Nepalese Gen Z protests: 12 September

 Sushila Karki, a former Supreme Court chief justice, was inaugurated as interim prime minister.
-She is the first female prime minister in the history of Nepal.
+She became the first female prime minister in the history of Nepal.
 Shortly afterwards, president Poudel dissolved parliament and set 5 March as the date for the next election.

 13 September

 The curfew was lifted in the Kathmandu area.
 Prime Minister Karki began visiting injured protesters in hospitals.
 Deutsche Welle reported that calm appeared to have returned to the streets of the capital, and that normal daily activities had resumed.

 Aftermath

 Casualties and emergency response

-At least 72 people were killed in the protests, Of these, one was a 12-year-old child and at least 19 were young students.
-At least 34 protesters died from gunshot wounds "to the head, chest, abdomen, and neck" confirmed by autopsy.

-At least 2,113 were injured.
+At least 76 people were killed in the protests and its aftermath.
+According to the Nepal Army's official report, of the 76 killed, 22 were protesters, three police officers, and 10 prisoners who were shot to prevent their escape.
+On 1 May 2026, Nepal Government officially confirmed that 2,660 were injured during the protest.

 Search teams were dispatched to recover bodies from all structures set on fire, according to the MoHP.
 A day of national mourning for the victims was held on 17 September 2025.

 Protests destroyed numerous public offices, destroying equipment of essential services.
 Spared offices continued to operate normally while burned offices pitched tents and scraped together materials to resume services.

+In February 2026, Human Rights Watch, Amnesty International, and the International Commission of Jurists called on the interim government and all parties participating in the March 2026 elections to "commit to end impunity for rights abuses and corruption by upholding the rule of law, including by successfully completing the transitional justice process."
+Reports on human rights abuses leading up to the Gen Z protests as well as reports on abuses during and since the protests have not been published according to Human Rights Watch.